Revised crystal structure and electronic properties of high dielectric Ba(Fe$_{1/2}$Nb$_{1/2}$)O$_{3}$ ceramics: Results Discussions

 \subsubsection{DFT}

-These finding are consistent with the DFT calculations.
 The total and partial density of states (DOS) within GGA ($U=0$) is shown in Fig. \ref{fig:dft}.
 The states across the Fermi energy are largely composed of Fe-3$d$ states.
 Due to the octahedral ligand field exerted by the O atoms, the $d$-shell splits into $t_{2g}$ and $e_g$ levels, $t_{2g}$ being lower in energy.
 For the up-spin channel, the $t_{2g}$ and $e_{g}$ states lie between the Fermi energy $\epsilon_{\rm F}$ and -6 eV.
 In the down spin channel, the ligand field is estimated to be approximately 1.5 eV, which is in agreement with the corresponding value estimated for XAS (see Fig. \ref{fig:xanes}(b)).
 Consistent with the formal valency of +3, the Fe-$d$ states are half-filled (fully populated by up-spins) and, therefore, experience large exchange splitting of approximately 2.7 eV (4.0 eV) in the $e_g$ ($t_{2g}$) sub-bands.
-The Nb-$d$ states, on the other hand, possess an empty $d$-shell, consistent with the formal valency of +5.
-The octahedral ligand field environment also splits these states into the $t_{2g}$ and $e_g$ levels which lie at approximately 2.6 eV and 7 eV, respectively, leading to a ligand field splitting of approximately 4.5 eV.
+The Nb atoms, on the other hand, possess an empty $d$-shell, consistent with the formal valency of +5.
+The octahedral ligand field environment also splits these states into $t_{2g}$ and $e_g$ levels which lie at approximately 2.6 eV and 7 eV, respectively, corresponding to a ligand field splitting of approximately 4.5 eV.
+The much larger CF splitting of the Nb-4$d$ states compared to Fe-3$d$ can be understood by the larger spatial extension of the former.
 However, the exchange splitting is negligible.
-The magnetic moment on the Fe atoms is found to $5 \mu_{\rm B}$, consistent with the $d^5$ occupation.
+The magnetic moment on the Fe atoms is found to $\sim 5 \mu_{\rm B}$, consistent with the $d^5$ occupation.

-The ground state within GGA, however, is found to be gapless (semi-metallic) in sharp contrast to the diffuse reflectance measurements (UV-Vis-NIR spectra).
-This is not too surprising since the electron-electron correlation effects have not been considered so far.
-Fig. \ref{fig:dft}(b) shown the GGA band structure.
+The ground state within GGA is found to be gapless (semi-metallic) in sharp contrast to the diffuse reflectance measurements (UV-Vis-NIR spectra).
+This is not too surprising for the applied GGA.
+Fig. \ref{fig:dft}(b) shows the GGA band structure.
 It is interesting to note that the spin-resolved band structure has an indirect gap for the up-spin between the high symmetry points L ($\pi/a$, $\pi/a$, $\pi/a$) and X (0, 2$\pi/a$, 0).